D3N2-A/API/README.md

 # API
-Learning to make a RESTfull API from scratch.
+Learning to make a RESTful API from scratch.

 ## API Reference